HerrMotz/FSU-Jena-FMI-Thesis-Template/readme.md

 The main purpose of this template is to create a cover page with all mandatory information, as well as follow the numeration guidelines and so forth.
 The template in `main.typ` also gives you a head start into your thesis, by recommending packages and a structure.

+> [!TIP]
+> You can generate an English and a German cover page by simply renaming the parameter from `cover-english` to `cover-german`.

 > [!WARNING]
 > This theme is **NOT** affiliated with the University of Jena.
 The logo and the fonts are the property of the University of Jena.